 Geoffrion Undergraduate Fellows are sometimes invited to be guests in the Altman Faculty Research Seminar.
 They have opportunities to meet with distinguished visitors and on occasion interview or dine with them.
 Working closely with faculty fellows and the Altman Graduate Fellow, each Geoffrion Fellow develops an independent research project, a formal presentation of this project, and a collaborative public humanities project.
 Individual research projects may count for departmental honors or Honors Program credit.
 Collaborative public humanities projects can include a range of creative projects, including development of a website, blog, archive, podcast, or film; creation of press materials for conferences and visiting scholars; organization of a film series, book club, or community service project; or publication in a non-scholarly magazine or newsletter.
 Geoffrion Undergraduate Fellows earn up to 6 credits: 3 in in the special, team-taught 400-level Altman course during fall, and 3 independent study credits in the spring.

 The Geoffrion Undergraduate Fellowship includes a $250 award.

-To apply, submit an email to firstname.lastname@example.org by the deadline.
+Submit your application to email@example.com by the deadline.
 Please type “GUF APPLICATION” in the subject line of your message.
-Your message should contain your application document in the form of a PDF attachment named "[your last name] GUF Application.pdf."
+Your message should contain your application document in the form of a single PDF attachment named "[your last name] GUF Application.pdf."